Known For : River Rafting in Dandeli Dandeli Wildlife Sanctuary Magod Falls

 The Anthargange mountain is a structure of small and big rocks coupled with natural springs and dense forest at the foot of the hill.
 This provides to be an excellent place for trekkers.
 The mountains at an altitude of 1712 meters from sea level with rocky boulders, small caves and dense plantations are one of the best getaways for trekking, rock climbing and cave exploration enthusiasts.

-The second-highest plunge waterfall of India, these magnificent falls are a major tourist attraction in Karnataka, the spellbinding view of which creates a truly memorable experience.
+The second-highest plunge waterfall of India, these magnificent falls are a major tourist attraction in Karnataka, the spellbinding view of which creates a truly memorable experience for trekking in Karnataka.

 Best Time: July to December